 Using apple cider instead of beer was a safe choice and it was a huge success!
 Both beer and apple cider make the batter really bubbly and the texture of the bread is very fluffy.
 One of my lovely readers tried this bread with kombucha and it worked too!
 So the key is to have some bubbly drink to make the air bubbles in the batter too – this is what makes the bread super fluffy.

-What makes the bread really scrumptious is vegan butter on top of the bread.
+What makes this vegan cider bread with blueberries really scrumptious is vegan butter on top of the bread.
 When the butter melts in the oven, it forms an amazing crunchy crust keeping the bread inside very soft.
 Both vegan butter and pink cream piped on top makes this easy-to-make simple bread a luxurious treat.
 It’s not very sweet so this bread could easily be eaten as a snack or breakfast too!

 Happy Sunday ♥